Gambling and online casinos in Nauru

 - replenishment through international cards, with the support of partner processors.

-- but with the launch of satellite internet (Starlink and Kacific Broadband)
+Internet on the island is developing slowly, but with the launch of satellite internet (Starlink and Kacific Broadband)

 access to online games has become much more stable.